Sparse Principal Component Analysis via Variable Projection: Problem Formulation for Sparse Principal Component Analysis (SPCA)

 viewing the original SPCA problem~\eqref{eq:spca_obj} as

 We show that $v(\mbf B)$ is differentiable with a Lipschitz continuous gradient, and derive its explicit form.
-This viewpoint lets us use any proximal algorithm we want to minimize~\eqref{eq:valueProb}, including proximal gradient (see e.g.~\cite{parikh2014proximal}) and FISTA~\cite{beck2009fast}, with the caveat that an $\mbf A$ update is computed every time $v(\mbf B)$ is evaluated.
+This viewpoint permits the use of any desired proximal (prox) algorithm to minimize~\eqref{eq:valueProb}, including proximal gradient (see e.g.,~\cite{parikh2014proximal}) and FISTA~\cite{beck2009fast}, with the caveat that an $\mbf A$ update is computed every time $v(\mbf B)$ is evaluated.
 For the original SPCA problem, this approach rebalances the work between the $\mbf A$ and $\mbf B$ updates, using a single operator to update $\mbf B$ instead of an iterative routine.
 When combined with randomized techniques for computing the $\mbf A$ update, we get an order of magnitude acceleration compared to current SPCA software.

 The variable projection viewpoint~\eqref{eq:valueProb} also allows a robust SPCA approach with the Huber loss function.
 Simply replacing the quadratic penalty in~\eqref{eq:spca_obj} with a different loss would destroy the efficient structure of the $\mbf A$ update, requiring an iterative routine to solve for it.
 Instead, we use a special characterization of the Huber function to obtain a formulation with three rather than two variables, preserving the efficiency of each update.
 We extend our analysis to this case, so the robust formulation can also be used with any prox-friendly $\psi$ regularizer, including the nonconvex example discussed above.